3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 For example, if the specification says that a certain value is sampled from the image’s R channel, but the referenced image is only monochromatic, then the greyscale channel is interpreted as the R color channel.
 Similarly, color values sampled from a monochromatic image are interpreted as if all R, G, B color channels shared the same greyscale value.
 If there is no alpha channel present in the image, the highest possible value `2^bitdepth-1` MUST be used.

 The \<image3d>-element defines a voxel grid of values (e.g. RGB, grey-Alpha, grey) values distributed in a cuboid ({0,1,...,rowcount-1} x {0,1,...,columncount-1} x {0,1,...,sheetcount-1}).
 The left-front-bottom corner of this grid corresponds to the (0,0,0)-UVW coordinate when this 3D Image is being sampled, whereas the right-back-top corner corresponds to the (1,1,1) UVW-coordinate.
 Each \<image3dsheet> corresponds to one PNG-file in the package.
 Figure 2-1 a) illustrates a voxel grid with `rowcount=3`, `columncount=4` and `sheetcount=2` voxels.
-Voxel coordinates are indicated as bold black triple, the UVW-coordinate values as red triples.
+Voxel indices are shown as bold black triple, the UVW-coordinate values as red triples.
-Figure 2-1b) illustrates the voxel coordinates and the UVW-values throughout the first \<image3dsheet>, Figure 2-1 c) illustrates these quantities throughout the second \<image3dsheet>.
-A voxel coordinate triple `(i,j,k)` corresponds to voxel with rowindex `i`, columnindex `j` and sheetindex `k`.
+Figure 2-1b) illustrates the voxel indices and the UVW-values throughout the first \<image3dsheet>, Figure 2-1 c) illustrates these quantities throughout the second \<image3dsheet>.
+A voxel index triple `(i,j,k)` corresponds to a voxel with rowindex `i`, columnindex `j` and sheetindex `k`.

+__Note__: The columnindex (`j`) relates to the UVW-coordinate `U`, whereas the rowindex `i` relates to the UVW-coordinate `V`.
+This definition is inline with the
+Materials and Properties specification https://github.com/3MFConsortium/spec_materials/blob/1.2.1/3MF%20Materials%20Extension.md#chapter-6-texture-2d.

 The sampling rules for UVW values are determined by the filter-rule, see the filter attribute and the behaviour for UVW-values outside the unit-cube are determines by the tilestyle attributes [of the Channel from Image3D XML structure](#chapter-3-channel-from-3d-image), respectively.